belinmikh/homework_oop/README.md

     > added Product new_product class method to init Product with dictionary
     > added Category add_product method to append its products

-### File 'main.py':

-    > Example of working with models new functionality

 ### General:

-    > 100% test covered
     > Typos fixed

 ## v1.0: